atsign-foundation/atsign.dev/content/en/dev_tools/TT/_index.md

 ---
-title: "Tools & Templates"
+title: "Tools and Templates for @platform Developer Program"
 linkTitle: "Tools & Templates"
 weight: 1
 date: 2017-01-05
-description: >
+description: All the tools and templates that to go to market with your @platform privacy app
-  Everything you need to build your app and go to market quickly
+content: All the tools and templates that to go to market with your @platform privacy app
 type: docs
 ---